postsharp/Metalama.Documentation/content/patterns/xaml/dependency-property.md

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Xaml/DependencyProperties/ReadOnly.cs]

+## Adding validation through a contract

+The most straightforward way to add validation to a contract is to add an aspect of the `Metalama.Patterns.Contracts` package.

 ### Example: a dependency property with contracts

 In the following example, a `[Positive]` contract is added to the automatic property.
 You can see how the <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute?text=[DependencyProperty]> aspect generates code to enforce this precondition.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.Xaml/DependencyProperties/Contract.cs]

+## Adding validation through a callback method

+The second way to add validation to a dependency property is by adding a callback method to your code.
+For a property named `Foo`, the validation method must be named `ValidateFoo` and have one of the following signatures:

+* `static void ValidateFoo(TPropertyType value)`
+* `static void ValidateFoo(DependencyProperty property, TPropertyType value)`
+* `static void ValidateFoo(TDeclaringType instance, TPropertyType value)`
+* `static void ValidateFoo(DependencyProperty property, TDeclaringType instance, TPropertyType value)`
+* `void ValidateFoo(TPropertyType value)`
+* `void ValidateFoo(DependencyProperty property, TPropertyType value)`

+where `TDeclaringType` is the declaring type of the target property, `DependencyObject`, or `object`, and where `TPropertyType` is any type assignable from the actual type of the target property. `TPropertyType` can also be a generic type parameter, in which case the method must have exactly one generic parameter.

+If you prefer specifying the validation method explicitly instead of relying on a naming convention, you can do it using the <xref:Metalama.Patterns.Xaml.DependencyPropertyAttribute.ValidateMethod?text=DependencyPropertyAttribute.ValidateMethod> property.

+These methods must throw an exception in case of invalid value.

+### Example: validation callback

+The following example implements a profanity filter on a dependency filter.
+If the value contains the word `foo`, it will throw an exception.

+[!metalama-test ~/code/Metalama.Documentation.SampleCode.Xaml/DependencyProperties/Validate.cs]

 ## Handling of default values